vektra/mockery/docs/configuration.md

 `mockery init`
 --------------

-`mockery init [module_name]` is a useful command that can bootstrap you with a fully-function configuration set.
+`mockery init [module_name]` is a useful command that can bootstrap you with a fully-functioning configuration set.
 For example, if we run:

 ``` title=""
 $ mockery init github.com/vektra/mockery/v3/internal/fixtures